The Jerry Springer Show: 2005–2009: Further changes and Wilkos spinoff

-2009–2018
+2009–2018: Move to Connecticut and final years

 On May 19, 2009, the show recorded its last episode at WMAQ-TV's NBC Tower in Chicago, Illinois, where it had been videotaped since 1992, midway through the second season.
 Beginning with the 2009–10 season, production was moved to the Rich Forum at the Stamford Center for the Arts in Stamford, Connecticut, after NBCUniversal received tax credits from the state of Connecticut to move Springer, along with Maury and Steve Wilkos to the state, along with NBC Sports.
-Jerry was quoted as saying he was not happy with the move, but understood the financial reasons for which it was being done, and was working to secure jobs for those on his staff who wished to move with the show.
-After moving to Stamford, the show went through a number of changes; the set became more highly colored with new lighting, new chairs for guests, two new security guards, and a change to its iconic theme music.
+Springer said he was not happy with the move, but understood the financial reasons for which it was being done, and was working to secure jobs for those on his staff who wished to move with the show.
+After moving to Stamford, the show went through a number of changes; the set became more highly colored with new lighting, new chairs for guests, two new security guards, and a change to its theme music.

 The show aired its 20th anniversary episode, which was taped in Times Square, on October 27, 2010.
-Jerry Springer's twenty-first season premiered on September 19, 2011, debuting new graphics.
+Jerry Springer's twenty-first season premiered on September 19, 2011, debuting with new graphics.
 On September 17, 2012, Jerry Springer began airing in widescreen and 1080i, in conjunction with its 22nd-season premiere.

 In October 2014, it was announced that the show had been renewed by NBC Universal through September 2018.
 The 25th season of Jerry Springer began on September 21, 2015.
 With the 25th season anniversary of the show, Rachelle Wilkos, wife of Steve Wilkos departed as the executive producer of the show.
 Wilkos would transition full-time as the executive producer of her husband's show, as Kerry Shannon, another longtime producer, was promoted as the show's new executive producer.
 Despite her departure from the show, Wilkos briefly remained with the show as a consultant.